 It goes without saying that whilst this is an exciting time, there are some matters to take care of that don't fall under the 'excitement' bracket.
 This, however, does not mean they are not important and should certainly not be put to the bottom of the pile of jobs that need taking care of.
 Get right on top of these legal considerations and get them out of the way, so that you can concentrate on the exciting parts again.

 Metal building homes are not allowed on all properties.
 If you already own property and know that a metal frame home can be built there then you are a step ahead.
 If you are looking for property on which to build be sure that local codes allow metal buildings homes.
-Many communities with Home Owners Associations, (HOA’s) will not allow steel homes in their communities even if the exterior is finished to coordinate with neighbouring homes.
 Be diligent and seek knowledgeable advice when purchasing property on which to erect steel building homes.

 These metal home kits are easier to build and less expensive than traditional construction techniques.
 They quickly expand your usable space and can be adapted to a variety of applications.
 They keep your valuables secure and give you an area where you can work out of the elements.
 They also resist wear and require virtually no maintenance.

 Metal building homes are perfect for cabins and small weekend getaways.
-Be careful though, before building because building on land in rural areas, may be subject to the same building restrictions of a city, or municipal area.
-Again, check the local building codes, do things right and you will have a comfortable spot to get away to for the weekend, or forever.
+Be careful though, before building because building on land in rural areas, may be subject to the same building restrictions of a built-up area.
+Again, check the local building regulations, do things right and you will have a comfortable spot to get away to for the weekend, or forever.
 Steel building homes can be built on a slab, block foundation, or basement so terrain of the property does not matter when building metal building homes except where site prep and cost is concerned.